Vannevar Bush: National Advisory Committee for Aeronautics

 On August 23, 1938, Bush was appointed to the National Advisory Committee for Aeronautics (NACA), the predecessor of NASA.
 Its chairman Joseph Sweetman Ames became ill, and Bush, as vice chairman, soon had to act in his place.
 In December 1938, NACA asked for $11 million to establish a new aeronautical research laboratory in Sunnyvale, California, to supplement the existing Langley Memorial Aeronautical Laboratory.
 The California location was chosen for its proximity to some of the largest aviation corporations.
 This decision was supported by the chief of the United States Army Air Corps, Major General Henry H. Arnold, and by the head of the navy's Bureau of Aeronautics, Rear Admiral Arthur B. Cook, who between them were planning to spend $225 million on new aircraft in the year ahead.
 However, Congress was not convinced of its value, and Bush had to appear before the Senate Appropriations Committee on April 5, 1939.
 It was a frustrating experience for Bush, since he had never appeared before Congress before, and the senators were not swayed by his arguments.
-Further lobbying was required before funding for the new center, now known as the Ames Research Center, was finally approved.
+Further lobbying was required before funding for the new center, known as the Ames Research Center, was finally approved.
 By this time, war had broken out in Europe, and the inferiority of American aircraft engines was apparent, in particular the Allison V-1710 which performed poorly at high altitudes and had to be removed from the P-51 Mustang in favor of the British Rolls-Royce Merlin engine.
 The NACA asked for funding to build a third center in Ohio, which became the Glenn Research Center.
 Following Ames's retirement in October 1939, Bush became chairman of the NACA, with George J. Mead as his deputy.
 Bush remained a member of the NACA until November 1948.